-(3) Includes unvested restricted class E shares granted under the Bank's 2008 Plan.
-An aggregate amount of 28,500 restricted shares were granted to directors on July 15, 2014; these restricted shares vest 35% in the first and second year and 30% in the third year on the relevant grant date's anniversary.
+Includes unvested restricted class E shares granted under the Bank's 2008 Plan.
+An aggregate amount of 57,000 restricted shares were granted to directors on April 16, 2015; these restricted shares vest 35% in the first and second year and 30% in the third year on the relevant grant date's anniversary.

-(4) 15,779 class E shares corresponding to Mr. Acerbo's entitlement under the 2008 Plan have been issued to his employer, Banco de la Nación Argentina.
+(4) 17,767 class E shares corresponding to Mr. Esteban Alejandro Acerbo who was replaced by Mr. Martínez Maino's.
+Entitlements to both individuals, under the 2008 Plan have been issued to Banco de la Nación Argentina.

-(5) 15,779 class E shares corresponding to Mr. Pecego's entitlement under the 2008 Plan have been issued to his employer, Banco do Brasil.
+(5) 17,767 class E shares corresponding to Mr. Pecego's entitlement under the 2008 Plan have been issued Banco do Brasil.